Introduction of Commodity Market

 Commodity Market Timing

 In India, the commodity exchange operates from 9 AM to 5 PM.
-Internationally commodities trade at different timings in exchange.
+Internationally, commodities trade at different times in exchange.
 Different commodities trade at different timings.
-Internationally markets operate even for 24 hours.
+Internationally, markets operate even for 24 hours.

 How to Invest in the Commodity Market?

-Investors can invest in the Commodity market either by way of exchange of physical goods which is predominantly done by institutional investors and other sets of investors trade in the commodities market to generate profits.
+Investors can invest in the Commodity market by exchanging physical goods, predominantly done by institutional investors, and other sets of investors trade in the commodities market to generate profits.
 Investors can trade through the spot market or futures or options contracts.

-Futures Contract: Futures contracts are entered in by sellers/buyers where they sign for future agreements with their counterparty to buy/sell a stipulated quantity of a commodity at a fixed price.
-When the market is moving towards downward trend sellers will enjoy profits, when the market is performing well with an upward trend, buyers will get more gain.
-If the trade is being carried out under the direction of commodity exchange, it is called a future derivative contract and if it happens between two parties without the direction of commodity exchange it is known as counter exchange trading.
+Futures Contract: Futures contracts are entered by sellers/buyers who sign future agreements with their counterparty to buy/sell a stipulated quantity of a commodity at a fixed price.
+When the market moves towards a downward trend, sellers will enjoy profits; when the market is performing well with an upward trend, buyers will gain more.
+If the trade is being carried out under the direction of commodity exchange, it is called a future derivative contract.
+If it happens between two parties without the direction of commodity exchange, it is known as counter exchange trading.

 Options contract: In options trading, investors enjoy the right but not an obligation to buy/sell a commodity derivative at a fixed price.
 It helps investors to make profits based on market fluctuations as there is no obligation to buy or sell the products.

 - Commodities have good growth opportunities.
-When the demand for commodities increases in the market, the price of the same will be boosted and investors can earn a good return as well as a quick return through the commodity market.
+When the commodity demand increases, the same price will be boosted, and investors can earn a good return and a quick return through the commodity market.

 - Investors who invest in bonds and stocks also choose to invest in commodities to manage the risk and returns of the overall portfolio.

-- It is also useful at the time of market changes, like in case of inflation, stocks and bonds will perform low but at that time the price of commodities will increase, and investors can get good gains.
+- It is also helpful during market changes, like in the case of inflation, stocks and bonds will perform low, but at that time, the price of commodities will increase, and investors can get good gains.
 Investors can always consider investing in commodities as part of their portfolio strategy.

-- It is a liquid investment and the futures contract is a lot cheaper compared to the price of the underlying instrument.
+- It is a liquid investment, and the futures contract is much cheaper than the underlying instrument’s price.

 Following are the disadvantages are given below: